Elderly Client Handbook

 The clear advantage of a practitioner-author team is that the reader is confident the Handbook contains information you want or need to know, practical tips and clear links to further sources.

-Sophie O’Connell is a Partner at Wolferstans LLP and a member of the Private Client Section committe
+- Sophie O’Connell is a Partner at Wolferstans LLP and a member of the Private Client Section committee

 Contents